-You can learn to recognize moments of cooperation with the Holy Spirit.
+You can learn to recognize elements of a kairos moment as you cooperate with the Holy Spirit.
 This is a skill that any follower of Christ can acquire and develop.

 In the ministry of PRMI, we call those Kairos moments.
 These are moments when God wants to accomplish something in the world through us to advance His Kingdom.